-In days gone by baking was all about the girls, but last year's Great British Bake Off final was made up of two boys to one girl – showing that baking is a lad’s game too.
+In days gone by baking was all about the girls, but last year's Bake Off final was made up of two boys to one girl – showing that baking is a lad’s game too.

-Although we don't doubt this is because of their enjoyment of the nostalgia of baking, there could be an ulterior motive.
+Although we don't doubt this is because baking is good clean fun, there could be another motive.